Submissions

 Author Guidelines

-Important requirement for all language submissions, starting August 2023: The following information must be compiled and reported in the text box, Comments to the Editor, in Step 1 of the submission process:
+Important submission requirements in all languages: The following information must be compiled and reported in the Comments to the Editor text box in Step 1 of the submission process (do not submit in a separate document):

 1. Word count, excluding references.